chenjintaozju/chenjintaozju.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-In 2025, I obtained my PhD from the School of Computer Science and Technology at Zhejiang University, under the supervision of Professor Jianwei Yin and co-supervised by Professor Shuiguang Deng and Professor Mingshuai Chen.
+In 2025, I obtained my PhD from the School of Computer Science and Technology at Zhejiang University, under the supervision of Professor <a href="https://mypage.zju.edu.cn/0001038/">Jianwei Yin</a> and co-supervised by Professor <a href="https://mypage.zju.edu.cn/0001038/">Shuiguang Deng</a> and Professor <a href="https://mypage.zju.edu.cn/0001038/">Mingshuai Chen</a>.
 My primary research focuses on service computing, service regulation and AI4Regulation.

 For students who are interested in joining our research group as a Master’s student or intern, please feel free to contact me via email: chenjintao \[AT\]  zju [dot] edu [dot] cn.

 <span class='anchor' id='news'></span>

 # 🔥 News
+- *2025.04*: &nbsp;🎉🎉 One regular paper has been accepted by **International Joint Conferences on Artificial Intelligence(IJCAI) - AI4Tech Track**.
 - *2025.03*: &nbsp;🎉🎉 Obtained a **PhD** from the School of Computer Science and Technology at **Zhejiang University**.
 - *2025.03*: &nbsp;🎉🎉 One regular paper has been accepted by **ACM Transactions on Information Systems(TOIS)**.
 - *2025.01*: &nbsp;🎉🎉 One regular paper has been accepted by **ACM International Conference on the Foundations of Software Engineering(FSE)**.